FutureU's Guidelines for

 The Intellectual Property Issue

-The rapid growth of multimedia and its distribution through the Internet has created a high level of uncertainty regarding interpretation of established intellectual property law.
-The courts are still in the process of interpreting trademark, patent and copyright laws to apply them to new products and services such as movies, tapes, CDs, software programs, and finally the Internet and other electronic media.
-It is still unclear in many areas how trademark, copyright and patent law will evolve so as to promote the progress and transfer of knowledge and technology.
-There is no doubt that law in this area will change radically in the next few years.
+The rapid growth of multimedia and its distribution through the Internet has created a high level of uncertainty regarding the interpretation of established intellectual property law.
+The courts are still in the process of interpreting trademark, patent, and copyright laws to apply them to new products and services such as movies, tapes, CDs, software programs, and finally the Internet and other electronic media.
+It is still unclear in many areas how trademark, copyright, and patent law will evolve so as to promote the progress and transfer of knowledge and technology.
+There is no doubt that law in this area will change radically in the coming years.
 And it seems highly likely that the ownership rights of the individual will only be strengthened by this challenge.

-It is the opportunity and responsibility of everyone to act ethically in accordance with both the letter and the spirit of law.
-The safe thing for all concerned is to commit to the protection of our own and others’ intellectual property rights.
+It is the opportunity and responsibility of everyone to act ethically in accordance with both the letter and the spirit of the law.
+The ethical and safe thing for all concerned is to commit to the protection of our own and others’ intellectual property rights.
 If we respect each other’s intellectual property rights we insure mutual benefit from the expansion of knowledge within our society.
-Always assume that original works are the intellectual property of their author(s) unless otherwise stated in writing.
+Always assume that original works are the intellectual property of their creator(s) unless otherwise stated in writing.